IDinsight/nano-diy-guide/README.md

 # nano-diy-guide
-Nano DIY Guide for Information Systems
+Nano DIY Guide to information systems for traditional leaders